Kellington: Amenities

-Sitting in the shadow of nearby Eggborough Power Station, Kellington has a variety of housing, with traditional country cottages, council housing and modern housing estates.
+Kellington has a variety of housing, with traditional country cottages, council housing and modern housing estates.
 The village is served by a pub, hotel and restaurant, Kellington Manor Hotel, which was previously known as Tree Tops and also as Squires, a small public house, The Red Lion.
 The small convenience store and the village Post Office have now both closed and the old Vicarage which was a guesthouse was demolished.
 There is a care / retirement home in the village.
 The majority of local children attend Kellington County Primary School, which as of January 2018 was serving 117 pupils.